“I think that the pinhole effects (such as blurry friends) allow viewers to project themselves into the setting.”

 Sometimes I have no idea what the source is – a concept might just pop into my head.
 Sometimes visits to galleries or museums will stimulate something, for instance I might see work printed on fabric and that then stimulates me to pursue a project on fabric that has been in the back of my mind.
 Often the world around me is the inspiration.
 I will see something and be drawn to it and photograph it, and may not be sure at the time what project will emerge.

-Nancy Breslin, what kind of photography equipment and photographic supplies do you use?
+What kind of photography equipment and photographic supplies do you use?

 What’s your favorite website about photography?